Taking Climate Action to the Streets

 - Muni projects support the largest fleet of zero-emission buses in the US and the cleanest fleet in California.

 Green street infrastructure and design can improve storm water management, increase biodiversity and improve air quality through carbon sequestration and reduced congestion.
-Led by San Francisco Public Works, and San Francisco Planning Department, San Francisco's Better Streets plan, policy and guidelines ensure streets are designed and built balance utilization between all users regardless of physical abilities or mode of travel.
+Led by San Francisco Public Works, and San Francisco Planning Department, San Francisco's Better Streets plan, policy and guidelines ensure streets are designed and built to balance utilization between all users regardless of physical abilities or mode of travel.
 Better Streets prioritizes people first while considering pedestrians, bicyclists, transit, street trees, stormwater management, utilities, and the livability of San Francisco neighborhoods and communities.

 - Reduced water consumption by 17% compared to 2010 rates, saving over 36 million gallons of water through tap and toilet upgrades